roadlesstrodden007-minda/second-voice-harmonizer/README.md

 4. Your app will be live at `https://<your-username>.github.io/<repo-name>/`

 **Quick sharing / no install**
-Paste the HTML/CSS/JS into an online editor like [jsbin.com](https://jsbin.com) — just make sure you open the *standalone output URL* (not the embedded editor preview pane), since embedded iframes are commonly blocked from requesting microphone access.
+Paste the HTML/CSS/JS into an online editor — just make sure you open the *standalone output URL* (not the embedded editor preview pane), since embedded iframes are commonly blocked from requesting microphone access.

 ## Usage